MolBIFFM/diana/README.md

 The configuration defines the assembly of a protein-protein interaction network from a set of input genes or proteins optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome or STRING, optionally extended to proteins neighboring the input.

 The distribution of mass spectrometry measurements and enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its modules can be assessed.
-The protein-protein interaction network as well as networks derived from the Gene Ontology and Reactome can be exported along comprehensive Cytoscape style specifications.
+The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome capturing enrichment can be exported along comprehensive Cytoscape style specifications.

 ---